Josh's Frogs LogoJosh's Frogs Logo

 Name: Lepidodactylus lugubris.
 Commonly called the mourning gecko or smooth scaled gecko.

-Temperature: Lepidodactylus lugubris prefer temps in the mid 70s, up to the low 80s.
+Temperature (°F): Lepidodactylus lugubris prefer temps in the mid 70s up to the low 80s.
 Mourning geckos will generally thrive at room temperature, but a low wattage basking light may be needed in cooler climates.
-Their ideal temperature range is 70F - 80F.
+Their ideal temperature range is 70-80 degrees.

-Humidity: Mourning geckos like it humid, and require a humidity of at least 50%.
+Humidity: Mourning geckos like it humid and require a humidity of at least 50%.
 Lepidodactylus lugubris can do well at a humidity of up to 90%, as long as a drier area is provided.
-Ideal humidity range is 60%-80%.
+Their ideal humidity range is 60%-80%.

-Size: Adult mourning geckos get up to about 4" in length.
+Size: Adult mourning geckos get up to about 4 inches in length.
 When they hatch, Lepidodactylus lugubris measure less than an inch!

-Sexing: Sexing mourning geckos is the easiest thing in the world - they're all female!
-Lepidodactylus lugubris is a parthenogenetic species - females lay fertilized eggs, and their offspring are little clones of the parent.
-There have been rare reports of males.
+Sexing: Sexing mourning geckos is the easiest thing in the world—they're practically all female!
+Lepidodactylus lugubris is a parthenogenetic species, so females lay fertilized eggs and their offspring are little clones of the parent.
+There have been rare reports of males, but when they do occur they are usually sterile.

 Color/Pattern: Virtually all mourning geckos look similar.
 Pattern and coloration may vary based on locale.
 Lepidodactylus lugubris is a tan colored gecko, with small, dark brown to black markings on its back.
 Mourning geckos have a cream colored belly.